Jan 24, 2022

 - HTML is definitely not beginner-friendly.
 Static HTML is good for building a basic website.
 However, you need to do a little coding if you want to update your content, and you need to rewrite your CSS if you want to change your site’s appearance.

 - A high maintenance cost is inevitable if you want to build your website using HTML.
 If you don’t have any coding ability, you will have to pay a developer to make those changes or perform updates.
+Of course, you can learn coding yourself as well.
 In WordPress, you can simply do that without any help.
 Considering this, an HTML website could cost much more than a WordPress website.

 Which One Should You Pick?